III A Man

 criminal inclinations, hate of man and archaic notions of prestige, power, possessions and pleasure.

-They defile human dignity and universal spiritual, natural, social and human values.
+They defile human dignity and universal human, social, natural and spiritual values.

-6b1) Targets of gain are mostly self-image, language, frame works and tangible objects.
+7b1) Targets of gain are mostly self-image, language, frame works and physical objects.

 ings, his property and he himself.